mflerackers/mflerackers.github.io/_posts/2018-05-11-statistics.md

 A line can be defined as an equation $$y=ax+b$$, where a is the slope and b is the position where the line crosses the x axis, thus where y is 0.

-We can calculate the slope a as the covariance of x and y divided by the variance of x or
+We can calculate the slope a as the covariance of x and y divided by the variance of x.
+If we don't have the covariance and variance yet, there's a shorter formula which is identical.
+We'll quickly derive it here.
+We start with the formula for covariance of x and y over the variance of x

 $$
 a=\frac{\frac{\sum_{i=1}^{n} (x_i-\overline{x})(y_i-\overline{y})}{n-1}}{\frac{\sum_{i=1}^{n} (x_i-\overline{x})^2}{n-1}}